Singletons for Simpletons: Revisiting Windowed Backoff using Chernoff Bounds: Introduction

-What if we could deploy standard Chernoff bounds to analyze singletons?
-Then, the analysis distills to proving the correctness of a ``guess'' regarding a recursive formula (a well-known procedure for students) describing the number of packets remaining after each window, and that guess would be accurate with small error probability.
+So, Chernoff bounds are often one of the first powerful probabilistic tools that researchers learn as they become involved in algorithms research.
+And what if we can deploy them to analyze singletons?
+Then, as we show here, the makespan analysis distills to proving the correctness of a ``guess'' regarding a recursive formula describing the number of packets remaining after each window, and that this guess has small error probability.
+Thus, once we can use Chernoff bounds, the approach for analyzing these backoff algorithms becomes simple and intuitive.

-Finally, while it may not be trivial to show that Chernoff bounds are applicable to backoff, showing that another problem---especially one that has such important applications---succumbs to Chernoff bounds is aesthetically satisfying.
+Finally, showing that another problem, especially one that has such a wide range of applications, succumbs to Chernoff bounds is aesthetically satisfying.